tryretool/retool-helm/README.md

         retool/retool	4.0.0        	2.66.2     	A Helm chart for Kubernetes
 1. Run this command `git clone https://github.com/tryretool/retool-helm.git`

-1. In the `values.yaml` file, disable the included postgresql chart by setting `postgresql.enabled` to `false`.
-Then specify your external database through the `config.postgresql.\*` properties at the top of the file.
+1. Modify the `values.yaml` file:

+* Uncomment `ingress.hosts` and change `ingress.hosts.host` to be the hostname of your kubernetes instance.

-1. In the `values.yaml` file, set values for `encryptionKey` and `jwtSecret`.
+* Set values for `encryptionKey` and `jwtSecret`.
 They should each be a different long, random string that you keep private.
 See our docs on [Environment Variables](https://docs.retool.com/docs/environment-variables) for more information on how they are used.

-1. In the `values.yaml` file, set the version of Retool you want to install in the `image.tag` field.
+* Set the version of Retool (i.e. a version in the format X.Y.Z) you want to install in the `image.tag` field.
 See our guide on [Retool Release Versions](https://docs.retool.com/docs/updating-retool-on-premise#retool-release-versions) to see our most recent version.
-To prevent issues while upgrading Retool, set a specific semver version number (i.e. a version in the format X.Y.Z) in the `image.tag` field.

-1. Please see the many other options supported in the `values.yaml` file.

 1. Now you're all ready to install Retool:

         $ helm install my-retool retool/retool -f values.yaml

+### External Database
+Modify `values.yaml`:

+* Disable the included postgresql chart by setting `postgresql.enabled` to `false`.
+Then specify your external database through the `config.postgresql.\*` properties at the top of the file.

+### gRPC
+1. Create a `configMap` of the directory which contains your `proto` files.

+        $ kubectl create configmap protos --from-file=<protos-path>

+2. Modify `values.yaml`:

+        extraVolumeMounts:
+        - name: protos
+        mountPath: /retool_backend/protos
+        readOnly: true

+        extraVolumes:
+        - name: protos
+        configMap:
+        name: protos